kylegilman/video-embed-thumbnail-generator/readme.txt

 = I'm on shared hosting and can't install software.
 Does this work without FFMPEG? =

 Some of it will work without FFMPEG.
 You can generate embed codes for your videos on any host because that part of the plugin is JavaScript running in your browser.
 But without FFMPEG you won't be able to generate thumbnails or generate HTML5 videos.
 There is no way around this.
 A program has to read the video files in order to generate the thumbnails, and FFMPEG is the best one I've found to do that.
 Dreamhost is one of the few shared hosts I know of that has FFMPEG installed and available for users.

+= How can I encode videos in directories protected by .htaccess passwords? =

+Use the "Embed from URL" tab.
+Use the format http://username:password@yourdomain.com/uploads/2012/01/awesomevid.mp4 in the Video URL field.

 = Why doesn't the encoding progress bar work on Windows servers? =